SZLforGithub/nginx-proxy-docker-example/README.md

 docker compose up -d
 ```

-Then move to one of nginx folder:
+Then move to one of nginx folders:

 ```
 cd nginx1